Site icon Art Sprouts

 Like every other year, the city is getting ready to celebrate: roads are lined with red lanterns, doors are covered with “upsidedown fortune”red papercuts decorate the windows, new chopsticks are bought, new hopeless bans on fireworks are issued, updated Nianhua prints are framed, and knotted decors hung from every available surface.

-Chinese knots differ in size, materials, some may include good luck charms, beading, or jade.
+Chinese knots differ in size, and materials, some may include good luck charms, beading, or jade.
 However, they are usually red, and they are everywhere!

 爆竹声中一岁除, 春风送暖入屠苏。